-So you’ll need to know how to make an offer on a short sale in Washington DC and North Carolina.
+So you’ll need to know how to make an offer on a short sale in Charlotte.

 One thing to keep in mind through it all is that banks are in the business of lending money and don’t want to become property managers.
 And that property just sitting there with a lot of money owed on it is costing the bank money daily.
 So banks are often more interested in speed than in the bottom line.
 Because short sales usually involve a lengthy process, anything you can do to help expedite the process will help you become the winning bidder.

 The first of these 3 tips on making an offer on a short sale in Charlotte aims to help you be perceived as a serious buyer.
 To show that you’re in earnest, you need a strong earnest-money deposit.

 You will need to put down much more than the minimum deposit.
 Experts recommend a deposit that is at least 1% to 3% of the sale price.
 It’s further recommended that, once the sale has been approved, you put the earnest-money deposit in a trust account.
 All of this will show that you’re a serious buyer, not just a tire kicker.

 To add additional weight to your offer, it’s a good idea to have a pre-approval letter ready to hand.
 Sellers want to see that potential buyers actually have the wherewithal to close the transaction.

 2. Go into it Informed

 There’s a lot that can go wrong in the lengthy process of a short sale.
 But being informed and practicing some due diligence will help you navigate around many of these pitfalls.
 Besides, showing up informed and knowledgeable will always help you in making an offer.